 Overall, it is immediately clear that an enormous amount of thought and effort have gone into ensuring these publications are aesthetically pleasing and have superior clarity of design.

-There is surely a great need for such well-structured, engagingly written and handsomely presented material that supports teachers and learners by providing a systematic and comprehensive introduction to the world of classical piano playing.
+There is surely a place in the market for such well-structured, engagingly written and handsomely presented material that supports teachers and learners by providing a systematic and comprehensive introduction to the world of classical piano playing.

-I’ve certainly found that a number of my own students have already responded well to the step-by-step learning format offered by the earlier titles in this valuable series, enjoying the variety of music and secure, measured progress that the books offer.
+I’ve certainly found that a number of my own students have responded well to the step-by-step learning format offered by the earlier titles in this valuable series, enjoying the variety of music and secure, measured progress that the books offer.
+I look forward to using The Advanced Pianist with others.